 There are no signs along the trail.
 I’m not sure if it’s intentional or if they were eaten by the desert long ago.
 We followed a barbed wire fence as was suggested in one of the Google reviews and it led us in the right direction.

 A stick bug crawled on the rocks with me, and it did a little jig as I stopped to admire it.
 When we reached the falls, a garter snake was chilling next to the water.
 It was skittish and streaked across a stream not long after we interrupted its day.
-Maybe we were the first humans it had ever seen on this lightly trafficked trail.
-Mexican Jays called out from nearby Juniper trees, and Mother Nature blessed us with a breeze.

 The view from the top of the trail is nothing less than stunning, and the “Dr. Seuss-like” trees and cacti environment of southern Arizona never ceases to fascinate me.
-While not simple to find or easy to hike, a trip up Soldier Falls Trailhead was enjoyable and I recommend it.

 Saying Goodbye to Richard